cjerdonek/free-sampler/README.md

 locally can be found in the [Installing Locally](#installing-locally) section.

-The application is tested with automated unit tests and end-to-end browser tests.
+The tests cover both the mathematics of the algorithm and the user interface.
 The mathematical aspects of the algorithm are tested against the publicly available test cases in the [`rivest-sampler-tests`][sampler-tests] repository.
-Tests are set up to run automatically using [Travis CI][travis-ci].
+All tests are set up to run automatically using [Travis CI][travis-ci].
 Different browser versions are tested automatically from Travis using [Selenium][selenium] on [Sauce Labs][sauce-labs].